nunofachada/cf4ocl/docs/userguide.md

 the method implementations, while the later defines its public API.
 The class body is implemented in the source file as a C `struct`; the header file provides an opaque pointer to it, which is the public side of the class from a client code perspective.
-The only exceptions are the
-::CCLWrapper* and ::CCLDevContainer* abstract classes, which have the respective `struct` body publicly available in their header files.
-This is required due to the way inheritance is implemented in _cf4ocl_, i.e., by including a member representing the parent class `struct` in the body of the child class `struct`.
+Inheritance is implemented by including a member representing the parent class `struct` in the body of the child class `struct`.
+This requires the sharing of parent class implementations.
+In order to keep these opaque, the respective `struct` is defined in "private" header files which are not included in the public API.
 This way, instances of the child class can be cast to its parent type when required.
 The child class `struct` effectively extends the parent class `struct`.
-An example of this approach can be shown with the definitions of the abstract
+An example of this approach can be shown with the definitions of the abstract ::CCLWrapper* class and of the concrete
-::CCLWrapper* class and of the concrete ::CCLEvent* class, which extends
+::CCLEvent* class, which extends ::CCLWrapper*:
-::CCLWrapper*:

-_In abstract_wrapper.h:_
+_In priv_abstract_wrapper.h (not part of public API):_
 @code{.c}
-/* Base class for all OpenCL wrappers. */ typedef struct ccl_wrapper {
+/* Base class for all OpenCL wrappers. */ struct ccl_wrapper {

 	/* The wrapped OpenCL object. */
 	void* cl_object;

-	/* Information about the wrapped OpenCL object. */ GHashTable* info;
+	/* Information about the wrapped OpenCL object. */ CCLWrapperInfoTable* info;

 	/* Reference count. */
 	int ref_count;

-} CCLWrapper;
+};
 @endcode

-_In event_wrapper.h:_
+_In ccl_common.h:_

 @code{.c}
 /* Event wrapper class type declaration. */ typedef struct ccl_event CCLEvent;
 @endcode

-_In event_wrapper.c:_
+_In ccl_event_wrapper.c:_

 @code{.c}
 /* Event wrapper class, extends CCLWrapper */